 3. Pistol Squat

-What goes up, must come down, and there’s no better exercise for being prepared to descend steep rocky trails than the pistol squat.
+What goes up, must come down.
+There’s no better exercise for being prepared to descend steep rocky trails than the pistol squat.
+While a pistol squat is a pretty advanced movement, there are a few ways to work up to it in a progressive manner.

 4. Side Plank